-Often referred to as ( TIA or TI ) in a letter of intent or lease agreement, the tenant improvement allowance is typically a dollar amount multiplied by the square footage or size of the rental space.
+Often referred to as ( TIA or TI ) in a letter of intent or lease agreement, the tenant improvement allowance is typically a dollar amount multiplied by the square footage or the rental space’s size.

 How much Tenant Improvement Allowance can you expect?

-There are many factors that determine if a landlord will provide a tenant improvement allowance.
-These include:
+Many factors determine if a landlord will provide an improvement allowance.